top of page

 How In Harm's Way Started

-After a devastating tsunami claimed the lives of > 280,000 in 2004, Brigham Young University Professor Ron Harris knew his geologic outreach could reduce the risk of natural hazards in the future.
+After a devastating tsunami claimed the lives of > 280,000 in 2004, Brigham Young University Professor Ron Harris knew his simple geologic outreach approach could prevent disasters like this from happening again.

 Our Work